writethedocs/www/docs/conf/australia/2020/news/cfp-extend.rst

 New deadline to submit your proposal is 14th Sept
 --------------------------------------------------

-The `Call for Proposals <https://www.writethedocs.org/conf/australia/2020/cfp/>`_ is now extended until **14th Sept 2020 at Midnight AEST** – We added two extra weeks to the deadline because this hasn't been the kindest of years, so we did not want to be extra stressed over this!
+The `Call for Proposals <https://www.writethedocs.org/conf/australia/2020/cfp/>`_ is now extended until **14th Sept 2020 at Midnight AEST** – We added two extra weeks to the deadline because there are enough things to worry about this year, and we didn't want CFP dates to stress you unnecessarily!
 Make sure to get your talk in before the new deadline; we're already have lots of great proposals coming in, but we wanted to give everyone a chance to submit their ideas.

 Check out the `Call for Proposals <https://www.writethedocs.org/conf/australia/2020/cfp/>`_ page for tips and examples to help inspire you.